-- 1 Select Open on a Project-Specific Basis. - 2 This tutorial does not need a building structure.
+- 1 Click Open on a Project-Specific Basis. - You do not need to create a building structure for this tutorial.
 As the exercises in this tutorial do not build on one another, you will use a separate drawing file for each exercise.
 Therefore, click Cancel.